sul-dlss/cocina-models/docs/descMD/documentation_test.md

   * access
   * access note
     * Information about how to access the resource.
     * Deprecated.
-Preferred value: access.
+Preferred usage: access.
   * acquisition
   * action
   * additional physical form